potfur/stash/README.md

 # Stash - MongoDB ODM

 **Stash** is an object-document mapper for MongoDB written in PHP.
-It adds fully transparent persistence layer while still preserving easy way how MongoDB is handled.
+It adds a fully transparent persistence layer while still preserving MongoDB's ease of use and way of handling data.

-This means that MongoDB can be used in almost exact same way as it would be used with arrays.
+This means that MongoDB can be used almost in the exact same way as it would be used with arrays.
-But with small but important differences - instead of returning plain arrays, **Stash** will return objects - entites.
-Since **Stash** returns entities it also can store them.
+The small, but important, difference here is that instead of returning plain arrays, **Stash** will return objects (entities).
+And of course, **Stash** not only returns entities, but it also stores them.

-## Next steps
+## Future Roadmap

  - event dispatcher
  - references